Updated February 5, 2021

 - A description of the vendor’s investment products and services, including information related to product fees and past investment performance

-- Information related to the vendor’s fees for administering and operating the 403(b) or 457(b) plan (“vendor fees”), including: brokerage fees, advisor fees, account transfer or closure fees, recordkeeping or custodial fees, and general administrative fees
+- Information related to the vendor’s fees for administering and operating the 403(b) or 457(b) plan (“vendor fees”), including: brokerage fees, adviser fees, account transfer or closure fees, recordkeeping or custodial fees, and general administrative fees

 - A discussion of the tax information related to investing in a 403(b) or 457(b) plan; and